istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 Warn [IST0102](Namespace/default) The namespace is not enabled for Istio injection.
 Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection
 {{< /text >}}

-Notes: the ‘x’ in the command is because it’s currently ‘eXperimental’.
-It will eventually just be `istioctl analyze`.
+Note that ‘x’ in the command is because this is currently an experimental feature.

 ## Analyzing live clusters, local files, or both